-Public comment was held in May 2019.
-The Draft requires "internet service providers" to notify the authorities when collecting personal information or "critical data" and conduct an assessment of security risks when transmitting, sharing, trading, or providing "critical data" outside of the country, as well as report to the authorities and obtain their consent.
-It also stipulates that if the relevant authorities of the State Council require the provision of relevant data held by Internet service providers for the performance of their duties, the Internet service providers must submit such relevant data.
+The Draft (an invitation for public comments was held in May 2019, but the Draft has not come into effect at the time of this Report) requires "internet service providers" to notify the authorities when collecting critical data or sensitive personal information for business purposes, as well as to conduct an assessment of possible security risks before transmitting, sharing, trading, or providing critical data outside of the country and report to the authorities and obtain their consent.
+It also stipulates that if the relevant authorities of the State Council require the provision of relevant data held by Internet service providers for the performance of their duties in accordance with the provisions of laws and administrative regulations, the Internet service providers must submit such relevant data.